2022–23 Armenian Cup

-The 2022–23 Armenian Cup is the 32nd edition of the football competition in Armenia.
-The competition began on 4 October 2022.
+The 2022–23 Armenian Cup was the 32nd edition of the football competition in Armenia.
+The competition began on 4 October 2022 and ended on 13 May, with Urartu lifting their 4th title.

 Teams

 First round

 On 20 September 2022 the draw for the First Round of the Armenian Cup took place, drawing 4 clubs from the Armenian First League with the 8 lowest ranked clubs from the previous season of the Armenian Premier League together.

 Quarterfinals

 On 19 October, the draw for the Quarterfinal of the cup took place.

 Semi–finals

 On 30 November, the draw for the Semi–final of the cup took place.